Jump to content on this page:

 Grey literature

+Grey literature is material that has not been commercially published, such as technical and government reports, internal business documents, statistics, and social media outputs.
 For an overview of grey literature and how to search for it, see the What is grey literature? guide by the University of Leeds Library.

 Themed databases

-Black Freedom Struggles in the United States is a selection of primary sources related to critical people and events in African American History aimed at imbuing the study of Black history with a deeper understanding of the humanity of people who have pursued the quest for freedom, and the significance of movements like Black Lives Matter.
+Black Freedom Struggles in the United States - a selection of primary sources related to critical people and events in African American History aimed at imbuing the study of Black history with a deeper understanding of the humanity of people who have pursued the quest for freedom, and the significance of movements like Black Lives Matter.

 References and acknowledgements